-Julie Gillis is an Oregon-based media consultant and speaker who specializes in fundraising, community building, and organizational development so that our systems can become human, more compassionate, and more connected as we share our stories with the world.
+Julie Gillis is an Oregon-based media maker and public speaker.
+She uses storytelling to support fundraising, community building, and organizational development so that our systems can become human, more compassionate, and more connected.

-Julie loves the art of creating stories-both fiction and non-fiction-in the worlds of theater, film, television, journalism, social media, and digital storytelling.
+Julie loves the art of creating stories-both fiction and non-fiction-in the worlds of theater, film, television, journalism, social media, and podcasting.
 Julie has worked with authors, documentary filmmakers, theater professionals, storytellers and comedians, all to get their stories into the world.

-She speaks, writes, and consults with vulnerability, warmth, and humor as her clients forge the most impactful narrative in their story - the communities Julie works with range from theater, film, television, journalism, along with social justice organizations, non-profits, and human rights groups.
-She is eager to work on difficult topics - grief, sexuality, gender, and anti-racism work.
+She speaks, writes, and consults with vulnerability, warmth, and humor as her clients forge the most impactful narrative in their story.
+She is eager and skilled in consulting and facilitating on difficult topics - grief, sexuality, gender, and anti-racism work.

 She is a media maker with over thirty years of experience in writing, film, tv, theater, and comedy, producing community-building events that merge artistic expression and cultural change.
 A partner with Tilton River Films, she understands the creative process and how important support is to that process.